System Administration - CMiC Cloud SSO Authentication

 We recommend starting with a few internal users to ensure that the authentication flow works as expected.
 Once you have confirmed that the authentication flow works as expected, you can expand to a larger group of internal users.

-NOTE: Some CMiC components (e.g., ECM Outlook plugin, eXPense mobile app, and Approvals mobile app) do not support Azure SSO yet.
+NOTE: Some CMiC components (e.g., ECM Outlook plugin and eXPense mobile app) do not support Azure SSO yet.
 For users who need to use these features, please postpone the Azure SSO process mentioned below until further notice.

 Security Considerations